 Weather Alert Radios are designed to alert North Carolina’s Deaf, Hard of Hearing and Deaf-Blind to severe weather events and other emergencies.
 These radios are equipped with a pillow shaker and strobe light.
 They are programmed specifically to a person’s area of residency to assure that only the localized weather alerts are announced and not those from other regions of the state.

 Driver Communication Card

-The Driver Communication Card alerts the officer to communicate appropriately with the deaf or hard of hearing driver and helps to ensure everyone’s safety.
+The Driver Communication Card alerts the officer to communicate appropriately with the deaf or hard of hearing driver.

 If you, a Deaf or Hard of Hearing driver, encounter a law enforcement officer, present this card to the officer to let the them know that you are deaf or hard of hearing.
 State and local law enforcement officers throughout North Carolina are trained to recognize the card and understand its purpose.

 The Driver Communication card is available to North Carolina licensed drivers who have a hearing loss.

 All individuals who have hearing loss, their family members, agencies and organizations that serve them and individuals may ask for our services.
 We do not charge for these services.

 To apply for these services, or for more information about these services, please contact your local Regional Center.

 Click on the closest pin to your location for more information and driving directions.